Office and Operational Practices

 • Long-running carpool program and ride-share board on website.

-• Spirit Rock has been composting food and animal waste for many years.
+Spirit Rock has been composting food and animal waste for many years.
 Food scraps from the kitchen and dining hall are composted daily, largely reducing waste.
 Combined with water, heat from the sun, manure from our horses and an occasional stir, the ‘waste’ becomes fertile organic mix in just a couple months.
-This rich, organic mix is then used throughout the property for planting and other landscaping projects on the land.
+This rich, organic mix is then used throughout the property for planting and other ongoing land care projects.

 • Avoid purchasing plastic materials wherever possible and purchase only compostable paper plates and cups when absolutely necessary.

-• We plant native, drought-resistant plants in our landscape.
-Spirit Rock does the majority of our planting during the fall and early winter in order to take advantage of the rainy season to help establish these plantings.
-This conserves water and creates less of a dependence on irrigation systems, which are costly, high maintenance and disturb soil structure.
+• We plant mostly native, drought-resistant plants.
+Spirit Rock staff and volunteers do the majority of our planting during the Fall and early Winter in order to take advantage of the rainy season to help establish these plantings.
+Planting at this time of the year also conserves water and creates less of a dependence on irrigation systems, which are costly, high maintenance and disturb soil structure.

-• Strategic plantings are routinely carried out to preserve streambeds, address erosion and contribute to the wildlife habitat of the area.
+• Strategic plantings are routinely carried out to preserve streambeds, address erosion and contribute to the biodiversity and wildlife habitat of the area.

-• We have planted over 100 trees in the past five years.
+• We have planted over 400 native and drought resistant shrubs and trees over the past five years.

-• Leave cut oaks (from sudden oak death) to decompose naturally.
-This feeds soil and emerging plants and trees, and is best practice for stopping advance of the disease.
+• We leave cut Oaks (from Sudden Oak Death) to decompose naturally.
+This feeds soil and emerging plants and trees, and is best practice for stopping the advance of the disease.
+We treat and monitor as many of these susceptible Oaks as possible.

-• Purchase outdoor benches from an eco-friendly bench supplier to ensure our benches are from sustainable forest products.
+• We purchase outdoor benches from an eco-friendly bench supplier to ensure our benches are made from sustainable forest products.

 Reuse and Recycle